dotnet/corefx/Structuring-Interop-Code.md

 ```

 ### Build System
-When building CoreFx, we use the "OS" property to control what target platform we are building for.
+When building CoreFx, we use the "OSGroup" property to control what target platform we are building for.
 The valid values for this property are Windows_NT (which is the default value from MSBuild when running on Windows), Linux and OSX.

-The build system sets a few MSBuild properties, depending on the OS setting:
+The build system sets a few MSBuild properties, depending on the OSGroup setting:

 * TargetsWindows
 * TargetsLinux